Jordan staggers under fallout of Syria conflict

 “The new Taliban that we’re going to have to deal with is actually going to be in Syria,” he said, adding it might take two years to “clean up the bad elements” in a post-Assad era.

-Ultra-orthodox Salafi Islamists, some of whom favor armed struggle, represent a small but potentially dangerous current closely monitored by Jordan’s vigilant intelligence services.
+Ultra-orthodox Salafi Islamists, some of whom favour armed struggle, represent a small but potentially dangerous current closely monitored by Jordan’s vigilant intelligence services.

 Mohammed Shalabi, better known as Abu Sayyaf, is a Jordanian Salafi jihadi leader who encourages militants to go and fight in Syria for the Nusra Front, an al Qaeda-approved Islamist group that the United States classifies as a terrorist organization.